 There were little shells everywhere I looked, and it was fun searching for interesting ones.

 If you’re really serious about shell collecting in Orange Beach, the best time to find shells is at low tide and after a storm.

 Catch a Beautiful Sunset + Walk the Orange Beach Boardwalk

 No trip to the beach is complete without enjoying a gorgeous sunset … or two!

-And Florida Point is the ideal place to watch the sun set in Orange Beach.
+And Florida Point is the ideal place to watch the sun set here.

-Florida Point beach is located on the east side of Orange Beach.
+Florida Point beach is located on the east side of town.
 Keep an eye out for the exit just after you cross the Perdido Pass Bridge (heading toward the Florida border).

 Perdido Pass connects Cotton Bayou, Terry’s Cove, and Bayou Saint John to the Gulf of Mexico.
 The park here is the perfect place to watch the sun setting over the water, and there’s a long boardwalk which makes getting out to the beach easy.

 You’ll also find picnic tables, bathrooms, and showers … basically, everything you could need.